Welcome

 Germany and India: Bilateral relations

-Germany is India’s most important trading partner in the EU and thus also one of the country’s key trading partners worldwide.
-Since India embarked on a course of reform and opened up its economy in 1991, the volume of trade between the two countries has increased rapidly.
+With its rapidly growing volume of trade, Germany is India’s most important trading partner in the EU and thus also one of the country’s key trading partners worldwide.

 Additional content